varkenvarken/Digital-Simulator/README.md

   (Done: tests for the logic components are working with decent coverage, as is the core simulation, but the coverage for the display/user interaction is still pretty low.
 We did create test, coverage and performances badges, as well as performance graph.)

+- [ ] nice to have: explore mypy

+  just to see if it brings something to the table.
+I tend to use type annotations for core packages, but it is also my least favorite Python feature, mainly because it is very verbose (and plain ugly).
+  Anyway, incorporating [mypy](https://mypy-lang.org/) in the CI workflow might be interesting.

 - [ ] nice to have: busses and nets

   i.e. ways to label connectors and have them interact in a simulation as well as being able to define Line elements with multiple traces.